 The first International Studies classes came to Carver in the 1987/88 school year.
-Since then, Carver has become a magnet school housing both the International Studies Program for students continuing their studies from Sunset Elementary School, and for French and Spanish nationals, as well as the International Baccalaureate Preparation Program for students beginning their study of foreign language at G.W.
+Since then, Carver has become a magnet school housing both the International Studies Program for students continuing their studies from Sunset Elementary School as well as the International Education Program for students beginning their study of foreign language at G.W.
 Carver in the sixth grade.
 G.W.
-Carver is the only middle school in Dade County offering advanced placement testing in Spanish, German and French at this level.
+Carver offers advanced placement testing in Spanish, German Italian and French.
 On May 31, 1994, governor Lawton Chiles proclaimed International Studies Day in honor of the first sixteen graduates of the International Studies Magnet program.
-Carver graduates have and will continue to distinguish themselves in all areas of public and private life.

 To provide Miami-Dade County's multicultural and multilingual population with an advanced educational program, George Washington Carver Middle School will follow state benchmarks and meet the academic standards of France, Germany, Italy and Spain.
 The school will offer a curriculum to prepare students to meet the future needs of major industries, international trade, finance, and tourism.